This guest post comes from our lovely community member Matt (@emjaycee).

 A multitude of small moments and larger wake-up calls led me to quit alcohol, including some moments with my kids.
 In the grand scheme of things they’re not major blunders, but muffing up running the music during the pass-the-parcel game at my daughter’s fifth birthday due to too much booze hardly filled me with pride.
 Closer to the time I gave up, I caught myself on a Saturday afternoon running around with the kids after a few ciders, glass in hand.
 I was starting to get a bit sloppy and I thought to myself: “What the hell are you doing?”
 I looked into the future and pictured my 50-year-old self and decided I needed to make a change before my drinking became a larger problem.

 I now look back on the many mornings struggling with a hangover (or even the effects of a few late-night glasses of wine after a stressful day) as unnecessary and wasted.
 One of the biggest joys of sobriety is how awesome most of my mornings are now.
 Even the mornings after a terrible sleep start better than the hung-over ones from my drinking past.
-These more productive mornings have a significant flow on to how much more effectively I can look after the needs of the girls when they bound into our room at 6am.
+These more productive mornings have a significant flow on to how much more effectively I can look after the needs of the girls when they bound into our room early in the morning.
 There are no more regrets from having too much to drink the night before and no more guilt about how this effected the kids.

 Early in my sober journey, I removed the bottles of booze and the wine glasses from the shelves of our 1930s-era built-in bar.
 Our house has changed from one where alcohol was always visible, and regularly noticed by the kids, to one where it’s rarely seen.
 My wife has the occasional glass of wine with dinner.
 I used to regularly start drinking while making dinner, drink more with my wife during dinner and kick on after the kids went in bed.
 Now my sole sober-headed focus is on their needs; their bath, their meal, and reading to them at bedtime.
 That’s a powerful and welcome change.
-They no longer ask if we are drinking Pinot Noir or Rosé (you certainly question whether you are drinking too much when your nearly 3-year-old takes this level of interest).

 Giving up alcohol was the best thing I’ve ever done.
 It did precipitate a plunge into depression, anxiety and panic attacks, but that ultimately led me to make the long-overdue meaningful changes to the way I operate day-to-day and the way I view myself as a parent, a husband, a friend, and a man.
 The last few years before I gave up alcohol I could feel myself slowly slipping into a rut of questioning my purpose in the world and struggling with feeling that my parenting role was not seen as 'enough' by others.
 My drinking increased as I struggled with these feelings of inadequacy.
 I’m happy to say I no longer dwell on this.
 When people ask what I do, I tell them I look after my girls without adding unnecessary qualifiers such as: “But I also work part-time as a writer.”